kubeflow/kubeflow/ROADMAP.md

   * Manage recurring Runs via new “Jobs” page
   * Simplified view of dependency graphs

-Core improvements to Kubeflow Installation, Management, Authentication, Istio
+Core improvements to Kubeflow Installation, Management, Authentication, and Istio

-* Manifests cleanup and simplification of GitOps patterns for Kubeflow stack management
-* Refactoring of Istio integration and support for the latest Istio versions
+* Support for latest Istio versions across Kubeflow applications:
+    * KFP, Profile-Controller and KFAM will support the new AuthorizationPolicy API
+* Manifests refactor:
+    * Easy installation of Kubeflow applications and common services
+    * Easy creation of Kubeflow distributions
+    * Moving manifest development to upstream application repositories
+      - This allows separation of responsibilities between Application Owners and Distribution Owners.
+      - These will be sync'ed on a regular basis.
+      - This will result in a reduction of tech debt from old or duplicate manifests.
 * Multi-user feature enhancements in Kubeflow Pipelines
 * KFServing v0.5